meltano/sdk/docs/inline_maps.md

     a transformation tool like [dbt](https://www.getdbt.com), or (b) create a custom mapper plugin with inline lookup logic.

+### A feature for all Singer users, enabled by the SDK

+The mapping features described here are create for the **_users_** of SDK-based taps and targets.

+Developers simply enable the feature using the instructions below, and then users can benefit from having inline transformation capabilitiies out-of-box on their favorite taps and targets.

+**Note:** to support non-SDK taps and targets, we are also creating a standalone inline mapper plugin (`meltano-map-transform`), which follows all specifications defined here and can apply mapping transformations between _any_ Singer tap and target, even if they are not built using the SDK.

 ## Enabling Stream Maps in SDK-Based Plugins

-To support inline mapping functions, the developer only needs to declare two plugin settings called `stream_maps` and `stream_map_settings` and declare both settings as `object` type.
+To support inline mapping functions, the developer only needs to declare two plugin settings, called `stream_maps` and `stream_map_settings`, and declare both settings as `object` type.
 (For example:
 `Property("stream_maps, ObjectType())` if using the python helper classes or `"stream_maps": {"type": "object"}` if using native JSON Schema declarations.)